And other simple DIY Antenna Contraptions

-Once secured to the eyebolts, the dipole legs actually connect to the red and black terminal posts as shown.
+Once secured to the eyebolts, the dipole legs actually connect to the red and black terminal posts, front and rear, as shown.
 Each dipole element leg from this center insulator assembly out to the end of the wire is of course half of the overall length from the above equation.

 The posts are wired to the SO-239 which is screwed to the 3-way TEE via the adapter (drill and tap holes for 4-40 machine screws into the PVC 3/4 to 1/2 inch adapter).
 The Red and Black posts are connected internally to the coax center and shield respectively.
 That coax is then wound around a large ferrite core to form a current choke to keep the radiation symetrical – no feedline radiation.
 (The choke or a balun is really not necessary but they are “good engineering practices” – as a practical matter a boonie dipole will work fine without them and the distant station will not notice any difference.)
 A short RG-58 C/U jumper to a PL-259/Barrel completes the electrical connection the the radio system.
 This thing is easier to build than to describe; it will actually take a pretty good beating in the boonies..
 If anyone else came up with the same idea I apologize.
 After spending five minutes in a hardware store looking at PVC fittings, this thing practically designed itself…